michaeljclark/rv8/README.md

 _**RISC-V user mode simulator**_

-The rv8 user mode simulator is a single address space implementation of the RISC-V ISA that implements the RISC-V Linux syscall ABI (application binary interface) and delegates system calls to the underlying native host operating system.
+The rv8 user mode simulator is a single address space implementation of the RISC-V ISA that implements a subset of the RISC-V Linux syscall ABI (application binary interface) and delegates system calls to the underlying native host operating system.
 The user mode simulator can run RISC-V Linux binaries on non-Linux operating systems via system call emulation.
 The current user mode simulator implements a small number of system calls to allow running RISC-V Linux ELF static binaries.

 The rv8 user mode simulator has the following features: